top of page

-So that’s what this became—a journey of inquiry into the term witch, what it meant, and what it means now.
-Because witches have long fascinated humanity.
-From fearful folklore to modern media icons, their imagery has evolved.
-But so much of what we “know” about witches is distorted—shaped by historical prejudice and myth.
-As I talked with women, watched documentaries, and revisited cultural references like Bewitched and The Good Witch, I found my perspective shifting.
+This journey became an inquiry into the term witch, its historical significance, and its modern interpretation.
+Witches have long captivated humanity.
+From fearful folklore to contemporary media icons, their imagery has transformed.
+Yet, much of what we “know” about witches is distorted by historical prejudice and myth.
+Through conversations with women, documentaries, and revisiting cultural references like Bewitched and The Good Witch, I found my perspective shifting.

 Starting with Curiosity

-The Old English root of the word, wicce (feminine) and wicca (masculine), comes from a word that means to bend or to shape.
-A witch, then, is one who can bend reality, not just with intention, but also with surrender.
-This duality—of action and allowance—feels deeply spiritual.
+The Old English roots of the word, wicce (feminine) and wicca (masculine), derive from a term meaning to bend or to shape.
+A witch, then, is someone who can bend reality—not just through intention, but also through surrender.
+This duality—action and allowance—feels profoundly spiritual.

-But even this term is often misunderstood.
-Many people associate witches immediately with Wicca, which is a specific religion or dogma within modern witchcraft.
+However, this term is often misunderstood.
+Many people immediately associate witches with Wicca, a specific religion within modern witchcraft.
 Not everyone who identifies as a witch practices Wicca.
 I learned that witchcraft, for many, is a deeply personal practice involving healing, honoring the earth, intention-setting, and reclaiming power.

 Unpacking the Misconceptions

 One major misunderstanding is the link between witchcraft and Satanism.
-This misconception stems largely from the Christian Middle Ages, when fear and control drove a narrative that anything outside church doctrine was evil.
+This misconception largely stems from the Christian Middle Ages, when fear and control shaped a narrative that anything outside church doctrine was evil.
 As Sandra explained, the concept of Satan didn’t even exist in pagan spirituality.
-Instead, witches traditionally worked with natural deities—sun gods, earth goddesses, elemental spirits.
+Traditionally, witches worked with natural deities—sun gods, earth goddesses, and elemental spirits.

 Another symbol often misjudged is the pentagram.
-It’s commonly associated with dark magic, but in many traditions, it represents the five elements: earth, air, fire, water, and spirit.
+Commonly associated with dark magic, it represents the five elements: earth, air, fire, water, and spirit in many traditions.
 Like the five seeds inside an apple when cut crosswise, it symbolizes wholeness and balance.

 As Sandra put it, “Most witches are deeply aware that what you put out returns to you.
 To curse someone is to lower your own vibration and attract more of the same.
 It’s self-defeating.”